blinkmobile/busmq/README.md

 ```

+## BusMQ Publish / Subscribe Topics

+### system.marco.polo

+This service responds to "marco" messages with a "polo" message.
+We recommend that clients using this topic behave this way, too.

+This topic is useful for rough census and basic heart-beat functionality.

 ## Environment Variables

 For connection details, we follow Docker's [legacy container link](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) conventions, instead of inventing our own approach.